philippotto-hauber/poll-tracker-assignment/README.md

 The script also checks the sum of the vote shares to catch potential data entry errors.
 An example is the poll by *Policy Voice Polling* on November 18th, 2023 where the reported vote share for the candidate Bulstrode suddenly jumps to over 0.6.
 The sum of vote shares for this poll is well over 1, suggesting a data entry error.
 Such polls are removed and a warning issued.
 Note that this approach will also catch any polls where the vote shares of some but not all candidates could be converted to floats.

 Because of rounding errors, however, the vote shares may not exactly sum to 1.
 I therefore only discard a poll if the sum of vote shares lies outside a pre-specified range.
 Based on the observed values up until March 25, 2024 the default for this range in the code is [0.985-1.015].
-This range does not discard polls with larger rounding errors from *DemocracyMeter* and *Civic Pulse* who report the percent vote shares without decimal places.
+This range is large enough so as not to discard polls with larger rounding errors from *DemocracyMeter* and *Civic Pulse* who report the percent vote shares without decimal places.

 ### Calculate trends